philterd/philter/docs/docs/login_security.md

 **At login.** An enrolled user signs in with their username and password as usual, then enters a code from their authenticator app to finish signing in.
 A user who is not enrolled signs in with just their password.

+**Too many failed codes.** After 5 consecutive incorrect codes, the account is locked and the user cannot finish signing in.
+The lock does not expire on its own; an administrator must clear it.
+The lock is recorded in the [audit log](auditing.md) as a `user_mfa_locked` event.

+**Unlock a locked account (admin).** An administrator clears the lock with Unlock on the Admin, Users tab.
+The user's enrollment is unchanged and they can enter a code again.
+(Disabling MFA for the user also clears the lock.)

 **Reset a lost authenticator (admin).** If a user loses their authenticator, an administrator clears their enrollment with Disable MFA on the Admin, Users tab.
 The user can then enroll again.
 A user can also disable MFA on their own account from My Account, MFA.

 Turning the feature off later does not remove existing enrollments: already-enrolled users keep being prompted until they (or an admin) disable their MFA.
 Each user's TOTP secret is encrypted at rest.
 MFA applies to the dashboard only; API key authentication is unaffected.
 Enabling and disabling MFA for an account is recorded in the [audit log](auditing.md).